Iru (condiment)

-Irú (Yoruba) or Daddawa (Hausa) or Eware (Edo) or Sumbala (Bambara) or Narghi (Fula) is a type of fermented and processed locust beans (Parkia biglobosa) used as a condiment in cooking.
+Irú (Yoruba) or Daddawa (Hausa) or Eware (Edo) or Sumbala (Bambara) or Narghi (Fula) or Zwuaii (Tyap) is a type of fermented and processed locust beans (Parkia biglobosa) or Soybean used as a condiment in cooking.
 It is similar to ogiri and douchi.
 It is popular throughout West African cuisine.
-It is used in cooking traditional soups like egusi soup, okro soup (ILA), Ewedu soup, and ogbono soup.
+It is used in cooking traditional soups like egusi soup, okro soup (ila), Ewedu soup, and ogbono soup.